kamaal44/Noon/README.md

  [!]
 This tool is meant for research purposes only, and any malicious usage of this tool is prohibited.

  [!]
-For the script to properly run, you must have Kali Linux installed, or any other Debian based distro with Kali repositories added.
+For the script to properly run, you must have Kali Linux, Fedora, Or Ubuntu installed on your system using Python 3.6..

  [!]
 This software is distributed under the GNU General Public License Version 3 (GPLv3).